appscode/blog/content/post/stash-v2024.12.18/index.md

 **What is `multiDumpArgs`?**

 The `multiDumpArgs` parameter can be specified under the `spec.task.params` section in the `BackupConfiguration`.
-It allows you to define multiple dump commands, which will be executed sequentially and separated by the Bash `&&` operator.
+It allows you to provide arguments for multiple dump commands, which will be executed sequentially.

 **Why Use `multiDumpArgs`?**